vishalchovatiya/CPP_Templates/Using const vs constexpr. Where to use what?.md

 ### Intro
-- While introducing myself to C++ & its new features introduced in C++11 & C++14, i have completely neglected this keyword `constexpr`.
+- While introducing myself to C++ & its new features introduced in C++11 & C++14, I have completely neglected this keyword `constexpr`.
-- Initially i was bit confuse & comparing `constexpr` with `const` which was not allowing new thought & thinking in my mind about how this `constexpr` works & differ with `const`.
-So i have studied this from different sources & here is consolidation of it:
+- Initially, it was a bit confusing & comparing `constexpr` with `const` which was not allowing new thought & thinking in my mind about how this `constexpr` works & differ with `const`.
+So, I have studied this from different sources & here is the consolidation of it:
 ### `constexpr` with primitive variables
 ```c++
 int varA = 3;
 const int varB = 5;
 constexpr int varC = 7;
 ```
-- All of above variable having a value which is known at compile time. `varA` is normal scenario while `varB` & `varC` will not take further value or assignment.
+- All of the above variable having a value which is known at compile time. `varA` is normal scenario while `varB` & `varC` will not take further value or assignment.
 So they are fixed at compile time if we have defined them like above.
-- But, `varB` is not a right way(in some situation) of declaring constant value at compile time.
-For example if i declare them as follows:
+- But, `varB` is not the right way(in some situation) of declaring constant value at compile time.
+For example, if I declare them as follows:
 ```c++
 int getRandomNo()
 {